BetterThanTomorrow/calva/README.md

 Shadow-cljs folks do not need to start an interactive repl.
 It's enough to start the app like so:

 ```
-$ shadow-cljs watch app
+$ shadow-cljs watch <build>
 ```

-(Replace `app` with whatever build you want to start.)

-When the repl (or app) is running, start VS Code and open the project root directory.
+When the app is running, start VS Code and open the project root directory.
 The extension will then connect, and you are ready to bend the laws of nature using Clojure.

 Yay! 🍾 🎆 ✨